 Decades later, our goals are clear: we are cleaning up this brownfield industrial site and redeveloping it into a safe and productive port facility.
 We are excited to begin work on a larger and more productive export terminal that will revitalize trade along the Columbia River.
 In doing so, we will create family-wage jobs for residents of Southwest Washington and generate millions of dollars in tax revenues that support communities throughout Washington state.

-Kristin Gaines, Vice President Environmental Planning and Services –
+Kristin Gaines, Senior Vice President of Regulatory Affairs –

 Kristin Gaines began working for Millennium Bulk Terminals in January 2011, bringing more than 20 years of experience in industrial operations, remediation, and brownfield redevelopment.

 She has a Bachelor of Science in Biology and Chemistry from Eastern Oregon University, and a Master of Science in Chemistry from the University of Idaho.
 Kristin is responsible for facility compliance, operations permitting, expansion permitting, and site remediation.
 Prior to joining Millennium, Kristin worked for a variety of international industrial operations providing environmental management for large-scale site demolitions and comprehensive clean-up projects, as well as compliance and permitting for operating facilities.
 Her knowledge, skills and experience are pivotal to successfully navigating the project through its various stages to effective operation.Read more

 Wendy Hutchinson, Senior Vice President of External Affairs –

 Wendy Hutchinson joined Millennium in January 2013, bringing nearly 25 years of experience in industrial site development, regulatory affairs and environmental management.